Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Wrist sprains

 Wrist sprains present themselves when one tears any of the ligaments in the wrist.
-There wrist joint is an intricate one, there are eight carpal bones that connect the radius and ulna to the hand, as well as a series of ligaments and tendons that hold the joint together.
+The wrist joint is an intricate one, eight carpal bones connect the radius and ulna to the hand, as well as a series of ligaments and tendons that hold the joint together.
 There is plenty of potential, therefore, for a wrist sprain.
 Sharp pain will begin immediately upon the time of injury, and one should expect to notice swelling in the affected wrist.

 sprained wrist